Vasusn/Book-store-MERN-stack/README.md

 # BookStoreMERNStack

-BookStoreMERNStack is a full-stack web application developed using the MERN stack.
-It allows users to manage and sell books online.
+he "BookStoreMERNStack" project is a web application developed using the MERN stack, which stands for MongoDB, Express.js, React.js, and Node.js.
+This project aims to Learn MERN stack.
 ## Demo

 Insert gif or link to demo